fmi/java-course/03-oop-in-java-ii/lecture/slides.md

    *
    * @throws IllegalArgumentException if fn is null, empty or blank,
    *                                  or a student with the specified fn is not found
-   * @throws IOException of the student cannot be loaded due to some I/O problem
+   * @throws IOException if the student cannot be loaded due to some I/O problem
    * @return Student the loaded student
    */
   public Student loadStudent(String fn) throws IOException {